Niraj1920/Inter-IIT-NIT-IIIT-solutions-2019-20/README.md

 # Inter-IIT-NIT-IIIT-solutions-2019-20
-Solutions arranged as the questions available in the google doc of the questions for the same.
+Solutions arranged as the questions available in the google doc of Inter IIT/NIT/IIIT..